 By setting explicit guidelines upfront and making sure everyone knows their part, you can also prevent stakeholders from stepping outside of their realms of responsibility and treading on each other’s toes.

-This in turn helps to avoid delays and errors, leading to a smoother, more efficient proof approval process.
+This helps to avoid delays and errors, leading to a smoother, more efficient proof approval.

 3. Set deadlines and schedule reminders

-When multiple teams and stakeholders need to give their feedback and approval, it can quickly become challenging to stay on top of your deadlines.
+When multiple teams and stakeholders need to review a proof, it can quickly become challenging to stay on top of your deadlines.
 You’ll inevitably find yourself having to chase people for their thoughts, and the waiting can feel like torture as the clock keeps ticking.

-Setting deadlines for each stage of feedback and approval is essential for keeping the process on track.
+Setting deadlines for each stage of proofing is essential for keeping everything on track.
 It means reviewers have a clear deadline to work towards, helping them prioritize their work.
 And when you receive feedback on time, your creative teams have enough time to apply the necessary changes – without unnecessary stress.

 With Filestage, you can set specific due dates for each review round.
 Filestage automatically sends reminders as deadlines approach, helping to keep everyone on schedule and your project moving forward smoothly.
+This prevents delays and ensures a seamless design approval process.and your project moving forward smoothly.
 This prevents delays and ensures a seamless design approval process.

 Here are a few ways Filestage makes giving and discussing feedback quick and easy:

-• Zoom and rotate – hone in on every detail to give super-specific feedback
+- Zoom and rotate – Hone in on every detail to give super-specific reviews

 5. Review and implement changes systematically